Revisiting the Radial Metallicity Gradient-Age Relation in the Milky Way's Thin and Thick Disks: Discussion

 The flattening gradient with increasing age for thick disk stars older than $\sim5.4\,\mathrm{Gyr}$ might reflect the cumulative effects of radial migration within the thick disk \citep{2012MNRAS.422.1363S, 2018A&A...616A..86H}.
 Early turbulence and mixing could have dispersed stars from their birth radii, weakening any original gradient and leading to the flatter distributions seen today.

-\triemph{Future studies could apply parameterized models to improve the robustness of MGAR measurements.
+\triemph{Future studies could aim to correct for the selection function and apply parameterized models to improve the robustness of MGAR measurements.
 Such parameterized models and chemical evolution models mentioned in Section \ref{section:introduction} may also help to distinguish between different birth gradient evolution scenarios shown in Figure~\ref{fig:compare}}.